Intraocular Lenses After Cataract Surgery: Types, Benefits and Uses

 An accommodating intraocular lens aims to provide a range of clear vision by leveraging the eye’s natural focusing mechanisms.
 Accommodating IOLs are designed with flexible haptics or unique designs that allow them to change shape or position within the eye in response to the ciliary muscle’s contractions and relaxations, mimicking the natural lens’s ability to adjust focus for different distances.

-- The range of focus is narrower than with multifocal lenses
+• Narrower range of focus than multifocal lenses

 This dynamic response helps to shift the focal point, providing improved vision for near, intermediate, and far tasks.